Note: We have written a separate article on running virtual mentoring programs to support fully remote or hybrid teams through mentoring.

 Whatever the reasons are, clearly define them with your team and make sure you keep them at the forefront when designing and running your mentoring program.

-Secondly, identify key reasons and motivations for people to sign up to the mentoring program.
-These will naturally differ from the business' reasons, but are vital to define in order to attract people to the program and deliver value.
+Secondly, identify the key reasons and motivations for people signing up for the mentoring program.
+These will naturally differ from the business' reasons but are vital to define in order to attract people to the program and deliver value.

 In order to tackle a challenge such as low employee engagement, you must define the metrics and KPIs you will be tracking in advance.
 You can use these KPIs to set goals in order to have a definition of success for your program.